boazf/IWG/README.md

 - `src/ICMPPing.cpp`
 - `src/w5100.cpp`

-These components are included in unmodified form, with their original license headers intact.
+These components are included and modified from the original copy.
+Their original license headers included.

 You may use and distribute this project under the terms of the Apache License 2.0; however, the LGPL-licensed components remain governed by the LGPL v2.1.